Bei Mir Bistu Shein: Soviet Union

 There have been several parody songs to the tune in the Soviet Union, some of them performed by popular jazz orchestra.
 In 1943, a Russian-language song with the same melody was produced entitled "Baron von der Pshik" ("Барон фон дер Пшик"); presumably to avoid paying royalties, this version was falsely credited to a Soviet songwriter.
 It featured satirical anti-Nazi lyrics by Anatoli Fidrovsky, with music arrangement by Orest Kandat.
 Initially, it was recorded by the jazz orchestra (director Nikolay Minkh) of the Baltic Fleet Theatre, and later it was included into the repertoire of Leonid Utyosov's jazz orchestra.

 In the late Soviet period, a version came out under the name "In the Port of Cape Town" ("V Keiptaunskom portu"), with lyrics by Pavel Gandelman, a Jewish native of Leningrad.
 It quickly became part of the Soviet urban folklore.
-This song was performed by Russian singer Larisa Dolina.
+This song was performed, among others, by Russian singer Larisa Dolina.